Netcracker/DRNavigator/documentation/Architecture.md

 To restrict access to `site-manager` from `sm-client` there is the scheme with using authorization by Bearer:

-1. In kubernetes cluster there is the serviceaccount sm-client without any grants in the same namespace as `site-manager`
+1. In kubernetes cluster there is the serviceaccount `sm-auth-sa` without any grants in the same namespace as `site-manager`
 2. `site-manager` is started with env parameter `FRONT_HTTP_AUTH` with value "True" or "Yes"
-3. `site-manager` reads secret created by kubernetes for serviceaccount sm-client and store token in memory.
+3. `site-manager` reads secret created by kubernetes for serviceaccount `sm-auth-sa` and store token in memory.
 Also `site-manager` uses watch mode and wait for any updates of secret.
 If secret was updated the `site-manager` also updates token in memory
 4. Operator fills config.yml for `sm-client` with the same token and set env parameter `FRONT_HTTP_AUTH` with value "True" or "Yes"
-5. All of REST operations between `sm-client` and `site-manager` will be accompanied by a header "Authorization: Bearer <TOKEN>" where `TOKEN` is the token from serviceaccount sm-client
+5. All REST operations between `sm-client` and `site-manager` will be accompanied by a header "Authorization: Bearer <TOKEN>" where `TOKEN` is the token from serviceaccount `sm-auth-sa`

+To secure access to manageable services from `Site-Manager` also added same scheme with using authorization by Bearer:

+1. The value of env variable `BACK_HTTP_AUTH` means whether the token from serviceaccount `sm-auth-sa` will be sent to manageable services in header.
+2. More about this scheme at [API Security model](#api-security-model) part.

-**Note:** `site-manager` ia installed by default with with `FRONT_HTTP_AUTH` "Yes" and enabled authorization.
+**Note:** `site-manager` installed by default with `FRONT_HTTP_AUTH` "Yes" and `BACK_HTTP_AUTH` "Yes" which means that authorization enabled.

 # REST API